Exiting at POIs

 Are you targeting where the money is — or just picking round numbers?

-This post shows you how to combine structure-based targets with statistical R-multiple logic — so you’re trading toward something, not just hoping for a number.
+This lesson combines structure-based targets (see scaling mechanics) with statistical R-multiple logic — so you're trading toward something the book can deliver, not just hoping for a number.

 When you exit at key POIs: